getsentry/sentry-docs/src/collections/_documentation/clients/elixir/config.md

 `before_send_event`

 : This option allows performing operations on the event before it is sent by `Sentry.Client`.
 Accepts an anonymous function or a {module, function} tuple, and the event will be passed as the only argument.
+The function must return the modified event (or `nil` or `false` to prevent the event from being sent).

 `after_send_event`